-At NWA Premier Therapy we have trained therapists and technicians to provide the interventions to decrease your symptoms.
+At NWA Premier Therapy we have trained therapists and technicians to provide the interventions to increase your brains flexibility.
 The ongoing changing nature of our brain is called neuroplasticity.
 Highly researched, clinical studies show neurofeedback is evidence-based and a safe, non-invasive method to achieve positive outcomes.
 Neurofeedback looks for the cause, such as what specific pathways are dysregulated, as well as over or under activated.
 Once this type of assessment locates the cause of the symptom, then a protocal can be chosen based on what is specifically suited for your needs and neurological issues.

-Neurofeedback uses high tech equipment and software to record and address the cause of symptoms within the brain.
-It is a proccess of recording brain wave activity through an Quantitative electroencephalogram (qEEG).
+Neurofeedback is a process that uses high tech equipment and software to record and address the cause of symptoms within the brain.
+It is a process of recording brain wave activity through an Quantitative electroencephalogram (qEEG).
 Using computer monitoring, brain activity is mirrored and the brain can modify its’ function.
 The human brain is self-regulating and has a capacity to modify its patterns.
 During neurofeedback training the brains’ wave patterns are projected onto a screen, mapped and interpreted.
 By giving feedback about specific brain waves more harmonious patterns can be increased and dysregulated patterns can be reduced: the brain waves can be increased or decreased to work more harmoniously together to provide a regulated response.